List of 9-1-1 characters: Evan Buckley

 Evan "Buck" Buckley (Oliver Stark) is a firefighter at Station 118 and Maddie's younger brother.
 He joined the LAFD after a series of jobs in various parts of the country(the moniker Buck evolved in the fire academy where there were three other cadets named Evan).
 While he can be impetuous to the point of recklessness while in the field, he is dedicated to his job.
 Because of his dysfunctional relationship with his own parents, he sees and trusts Bobby as a father figure and the members of the 118 as his family.
 He convinced his sister Maddie to join the 9-1-1 Emergency Dispatch and introduced Abby's mother's former caretaker Carla to Eddie Diaz to help with Eddie's son Christopher.
 Buck was an uncontrollable womanizer at first (which nearly cost him his job in Season 1, since he was using LAFD property to facilitate his liaisons), but after meeting Abby he started looking for serious relationships.
 After Abby's departure, he reverted to "hit-and-run" relationships for a while, before dating multiple women - including TV reporter Taylor Kelly.

 In the third season, Buck is not cleared for duty after the fire truck accident, so Eddie drops Chris off so he can babysit him.
 They spend the day at the boardwalk until a tsunami hits.
 Buck does his best to protect Christopher, as well as helping other civilians get to safety.
 When another wave hits, he and Chris get separated.
 Buck looks everywhere for him and eventually has to tell Eddie what happened.
 However, Chris was safe with a woman and she said he was asking for Buck.
 The next day, Eddie drops Chris off again with Buck, since he trusts him the most with his son.
-Buck works on getting back into the 118, but Bobby doesn’t think it's safe due to his injuries.
+Buck works on getting back into the 118, but Bobby does not think it is safe due to his injuries.
 He ends up suing the department for his job back, which causes a divide between him and the rest of the 118.
 Eventually Bobby lets Buck come back, but he is on a tight leash.